cengique/param-search-neuro/README.md

 [neuronal model databases](http://link.springer.com/referenceworkentry/10.1007/978-1-4614-7320-6_165-1).

 It provides a simple method to run a set of parameters locally or on high-performance computing (HPC) platforms by defining the concept of a parameter file.
-This is a text file that contains a matrix of numbers, where columns represent different parameters and rows represent different model runs or trials:
+This is a text file that contains a matrix of numbers, where columns represent different parameters and rows represent different model runs or trials with different parameter
+configurations:

 ```
 5 9 <-- Rows and columns